jameshfisher/jameshfisher.com/_posts/2020-01-07-how-to-percent-encode-strings-in-place.md

 ---
-title: "How to percent-encode strings in-place"
+title: How to percent-encode strings in-place
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 Question 1.4 of _Cracking the Coding Interview_: